Filpill/blog-web/content/projects/2023-07-03-servo-turret.md

 A small delay of 100ms is maintained to limit the rate of data coming to the Arduino board.
 The Arduino has a small serial buffer, it can only read 8 bytes at a time.
 Therefore we need to limit the rate of data to prevent a serial buffer overflow.
 If this issue occurs, then the servo will not be able to effectively read the data stream.

-The Arduino has a sketch uploaded to the board that will do a number opperations.
+The Arduino has a sketch uploaded to the board that will do a number operations.
 - It will ingest the string data character by character from '<' and terminate at '>'.
 - It will concatenate all the characters into a single string.
 - Split the string to serve as inputs to its respective components i.e. Servo1 and Servo2